pinecone-io/terraform-provider-pinecone/docs/data-sources/index.md

 <a id="nestedatt--embed"></a>
 ### Nested Schema for `embed`

-Optional:
+Read-Only:

 - `dimension` (Number) The dimension of the embedding model, specifying the size of the output vector.
+- `field_map` (Map of String) Identifies the name of the text field from your document model that will be embedded.
 - `metric` (String) The distance metric to be used for similarity search.
 You can use 'euclidean', 'cosine', or 'dotproduct'.
 If the 'vector_type' is 'sparse', the metric must be 'dotproduct'.
 If the vector_type is dense, the metric defaults to 'cosine'.
+- `model` (String) the name of the embedding model to use for the index.
 - `read_parameters` (Map of String) The read parameters for the embedding model.
-- `write_parameters` (Map of String) The write parameters for the embedding model.

-Read-Only:

-- `field_map` (Map of String) Identifies the name of the text field from your document model that will be embedded.
-- `model` (String) the name of the embedding model to use for the index.
 - `vector_type` (String) The index vector type associated with the model.
 If 'dense', the vector dimension must be specified.
 If 'sparse', the vector dimension will be nil.
+- `write_parameters` (Map of String) The write parameters for the embedding model.

 <a id="nestedatt--spec"></a>